 Mount the DMS enclosure and interconnect system securely to the support structures.
-Design the DMS enclosure supports and structure to allow full access to the DMS inspection panels.
+Design the DMS enclosure supports to allow full access to the DMS enclosure inspection door.

 Furnish and install U-bolt connections of hanger beams to overhead assembly truss chords with a double nut at each end of the U-bolt.
 Bring the double nuts tight against each other by the use of two wrenches.